ollijri/SMOG/README.md

 ### Username OSINT 💻

+- [ ] Simple Google Search of Username
 - [ ] Locate Additional Social Media Not Found Through Google Dorking
 - [ ] Locate Other Sites of Legitimate Interest Using Target Username